alex0rpi/Chat-WebApp/README.md

 This project constitutes the final project of a Backend Nodejs bootcamp that I did at the Barcelona Cibern@rium (https://cibernarium.barcelonactiva.cat/).
 This project allowed me to throw myself into the pool and try many different technologies, almost entirely in Typescript, which is quite new to me.
 I would lie If I said that I didn't struggle.
 Every technology gave me its own headaches.
 Some comments and a few difficulties I had:

 - I struggled setting up the sequelize models in typescript.
 To the point I decided to allow these files in javascript.
 - Manage routing in react, since react-router had significant changes from v5 to v6.
+Eventually I manage to have a working routing system that redirects the user to certain pages depending on the state of the app.
+If a user is not logged, he/she cannot go into a chat room, for example.
+I setup a not found page as well.
 - Setup the first 'connection' event emitters and listeners in the socket context to connect at the start and listen for the socketIO server reply and update the context accordingly.
 - Decide where and how to set the event emitters and listeners in the react frontend.
 Ended up using several useEffect hooks for each necessity and grouping them in the welcomeChat, father component, instead of placing them in each child component.
 - Combining Bootstrap styling with Formik and Yup validation on client side.